jsosulski/toeplitzlda/README.md

 The classifier conforms sklearn and can be used as a drop-in replacement for other LDA classifiers.
 For usage refer to the learning from label proportions (LLP) example or the benchmark scripts.

+## Setup

+We use `poetry` for dependency management.
+If you have it installed you can simply use `poetry install` to set up the virtual environment with all dependencies.

+If setup does not work for you, please open an issue.
+We cannot provide support for different platforms, but could provide a singularity image.

 ## Learning from label proportions

 Use the run_llp.py script to apply ToeplitzLDA in the LLP scenario and create results file that can then be visualized using visualize_llp.py to create the plots shown in the publication at TODO.